CF Virgen de Lluc: Women's team

-The club has a women's section, becoming one of most veteran clubs in competition in Balearic Islands.
+The club has a women's section, becoming one of the oldest clubs in competition in Balearic Islands.
 The club achieved great importance in the early 1970s thanks to women's team, one of the first ones organized in Mallorca and the one with the greatest sporting potential in those years when the competition was organized for the first time in Balearic Islands, despite which was not consolidated.
 The team won the Championship of Mallorca organized in the 1970–71 season, against CE Constància, and remained the most representative team until the disappearance of women's football in Balearic Islands, around 1973.

+With the recovery of the club's sports activity following the reopening of the playing field, the women's team was also recovered, which was active from the 2024-25 season.

 Stadium

 The club's playing field, formerly known as Campo de Fútbol José Sempere, is located in the same neighborhood of Mare de Déu de Lluc.
 It was privately owned until 2002, when Palma City Council acquired it for reforming the field; which was very dilapidated and had already ceased to function due to its poor condition.

 Some maintenance work was undertaken in 2015 and reform was planned, but nothing was done.
 In May 2018, the first phase of reform was executed with the demolition of outer wall, bleachers and construction of a new wall.
-However, the second phase was stopped indefinitely and the refurbishment of the facility could not be completed.
+The second phase was halted and was not completed until 10 July 2024, when the field was reopened.